fpdevil/myemacs/README.md

-# My emacs settings
+# .emacs settings for Aquamacs

-My personal emacs configuration.
+My personal emacs configuration for Aquamacs on Mac Sierra.

 #### installation